Today, I want to discuss cold market recruiting and its dangers.

 When you acquire these skills, you can put out messages that people will resonate with and actually respond to, on their own accord…without you ever having to prospect or private message anybody!

-That’s primarily what we’re trying get you focused on here at EMP and start taking the steps that will lead you to long-term success…
+That's primarily what we're trying to get you focused on here at EMP and start taking the steps that will lead you to long-term success.

-Click here and I’ll gladly give you my Free 10-Day Online Recruiting Course, so you can begin your attraction marketing journey.
+You can take that first step today by clicking here and get my Free 10-Day Online Recruiting Course, so you can begin your attraction marketing journey.

 Trust me, you don’t want to be known as a self-serving cold prospector by your potential leads or wind up isolating yourself from any potential mentors or influencers.